syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/paging.md

 ![Grid pager navigation elements](../images/grid-pager-navigation-element.png)

-## Customizing the Grid pager page numeric link elements
+## Customizing the grid pager page numeric link elements

 To customize the appearance of the grid pager current page numeric link elements, you can use the following CSS code: